psanghal/data_visualization/README.md

 # data_visualization

-## Caterpillar Supplier Assembly Dashboard:
+## Supplier Assembly Dashboard:

-An interacive app which can be used for profiling demand, cost and supplier spend for various components.
+An interacive app which shows demand, cost and supplier spend for various supplied components.

-Can be useful in exploring following questions:
+Helps explore following questions:

 1. Are there items above or below the average cost trend line?
-2. Are there levers to realize cost savings?
+2. Any strategic levers that can improve cost savings?

 The dataset was pre-processed and stored as "components_dashboard.csv".